 5 Organizations Planting the Seeds for Food Justice in Prisons

-To spotlight the favorable consequences, those efforts have on incarcerated people, Food Tank brings you 20 corporations planting the seeds for a destiny with meals sustainability in prisons.
+To spotlight those efforts’ favorable consequences on incarcerated people, Food Tank brings you 20 corporations planting the seeds for destiny with meal sustainability in prisons.

 1. Australian Centre For International Agricultural Research, Papua New Guinea

-The Australian Centre For International Agricultural Research extends its status quo offlexibled food systems amongst rural smallholders to correctional facilities in Papua New Guinea (PNG).
-In collaboration with the National Fisheries Authority of PNG, the Centre will pay dividends to various correctional facilities to teach each officer and inmates the fundamentals of fish farming.
-Additionally, inmates obtain a dependable source of both profits and meals thru partnerships with close-by markets.
+The Australian Centre For International Agricultural Research extends its status quo of flexible food systems amongst rural smallholders to correctional facilities in Papua New Guinea (PNG).
+In collaboration with the National Fisheries Authority of PNG, the Centre will pay dividends to various correctional facilities to teach each officer and inmate the fundamentals of fish farming.
+Additionally, inmates obtain a dependable source of profits and meals through partnerships with nearby markets.

 2. Bastøy Prison, Norway